CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_teachers.md

 Requirements:

 * A computer to create the Docker image, it should have [Docker](https://www.docker.com/) installed.
 In general Linux/Mac computer is recommended.
 In Windows likely admin rights are needed and using Docker might be challenging.
-* A place to upload the Docker image, for example DockerHub or Quay.io.
+* A place to upload the Docker image, for example Quay.io.

 Steps to create your own custom Docker image: